 David ordered a census of Israel.
 Joab was ordered to count the citizens of both Israel and Judah.
 Joab questioned why David asked for such a thing.
 David reserved his explanation and Joab did as ordered.
 Joab returned a count of 1.3 million fighting men.
 (II Samuel 24:1-9)

 David realized that his order violated the law of God.
 He repented and asked for forgiveness.
 God responded through a seer named Gad.
 God offered David three consequences for his sin.
-The three consequences included: Seven years of famine, three months oppression from the Israelite enemies, or a three day plague-like pestilence throughout Israel.
+The three consequences included: Seven years of famine, three months of oppression from the Israelite enemies, or a three-day plague-like pestilence throughout Israel.
 (II Samuel 24:10-14)

 David was told to build an altar at the place where God stopped the death angel.
 David insisted that he purchase Araunah's threshing floor.
 There he constructed the altar and appeased the anger of God.
 (II Samuel 24:18-25; I Chronicles 21)

 Psalm 68 - Let God arise; Let His enemies be scattered

 - What chance do the enemies of God stand?

 - How should this influence us in our lives?